 Originally published in International Family Magazine

-You might be amazed to know that you have muscles that you have not yet wired up to your brain unless you work at it.
+You might be amazed to know that you have muscles that don’t get wired up to your brain unless you work at it.

-“Ah hah,” my dad lit up one day, “We can paint them white and use them to line the driveway.”
+“Ah hah,” my dad said one day, “We can paint the stones white and use them to line the driveway.”

-He gave me a can of paint, a brush, and the mission.
+He gave me a can of white paint, a brush, and the mission.

 I began by painting one stone behind the barn.
 Then I carried it to the edge of the driveway.
-I repeated this a few times.
-It was a cumbersome process as the stones were quite heavy.
-It was annoying since the paintbrush kept drying between each use.
-And it was messy.
-Since I wanted to get done that day, I didn’t wait for the paint to dry before moving the stone.
-I transferred a good deal of paint from the stones to my hands and clothes.
+I did this a few times.
+It was a cumbersome process because the stones were quite heavy.
+And, it was annoying because the paintbrush kept drying between each use.
+And, it was messy because I wanted to get done that day so I didn’t wait for the paint to dry before moving each stone.
+A good deal of paint made its way from the stones to my hands and clothes.

-After observing my efforts, my dad took the can of paint from behind the barn.
+After observing my efforts, my dad took one stone and the can of paint from behind the barn.
 He placed the unpainted stone beside the driveway and place the can of paint next to it.

-I hadn’t seen him do that and it took me quite a while to find that can.
-How annoying.
+I hadn’t seen him do that and it took me quite a while to discover what he had done.
 Who asked him to do that?
 Sometimes my dad would play cruel tricks.

-After bringing the can back to the barn.
-I repeated the process a few more times.
-Then my dad, for no apparent reason, took a wheelbarrow out of the barn and parked it squarely on the path from the stones to the driveway.
+After bringing the can and the stone back to the barn I continued to paint the stones and carry them to the driveway Then, for no apparent reason, my dad took a wheelbarrow out of the barn and parked it squarely on the path between the stones to the driveway.
 Navigating my way around an obstacle placed in my way was even more annoying.

-Finally he moved the wheelbarrow and placed it, inverted, over my pile of stones.
-Now I was infuriated.
-I angrily grabbed the wheelbarrow by both handles and flung it a few yards out of the way.
+Finally he put the wheelbarrow, inverted, over my pile of stones.
+I became infuriated.
+I angrily grabbed it by both handles and flung it a few yards out to the side.
 What was he trying to do to me?